maanasa1/flashcard_app/README.md

 ## Flashcard App
-This project was made dueing the course of CodePath's Intro to Mobile course.
+This project was made over the course of CodePath's Intro to Mobile course.

 ## Lab 4: App Walk-through